ashleynguci/smart-bank-chatbot/README.md

 GEMINI_API_KEY=<YOUR API KEY>
 TAVILY_API_KEY=<YOUR API KEY>
 ```
-For now, they only have API keys, but will likely include URL addresses later as well.
+For now, they only have API keys, but will likely include an approved frontend URL address later as well.
-(Potentially, use a --env-vars-file flag later on [Google Cloud - Use environment variables](https://cloud.google.com/workflows/docs/use-environment-variables))
+(Potentially, we may use a --env-vars-file flag later on [Google Cloud - Use environment variables](https://cloud.google.com/workflows/docs/use-environment-variables))

 ### Installation